-While operating the oscilloscope, you may often use thr feature: Autoset.
+While operating the oscilloscope, you may often use three features: Autoset, saving a setup and recalling a setup.
+Hereinafter they are introduced one by one.

 Autoset: This function can be used to adjust the horizontal and vertical scales of the oscilloscope automatically and set the trigger coupling, type, position, slope, level and mode, etc., to acquire a stable waveform display.